“What did I say? Did I start my sentence … with … ‘actually’?”

-The first example tells us either there are ghosts or we see dead people (and Bruce Willis showed us how that can turn out).
+The first example means you’re dead.
 Yer talkin’ to me, so I’m assumin’ yer alive.

-The second reminds me of a man in our town, but I’m pretty sure that’s just rumor.
+The second reminds me of a man in our town, but I think it’s just a rumor.

-With that last one, I’m envisioning the rebels inside the room-sized trash compactor in the original Star Wars movie.
-I’m just sayin’.
+The last one?
+I’m envisioning the rebels inside the room-sized trash compactor in the original Star Wars movie.

-Let’s leave ‘actually’ and ‘literally’ at the door unless we’re voicing a cliché which happens to be true.
+Let’s leave ‘actually’ and ‘literally’ at the door unless we’re voicing a cliché that happens to be true.
 For example:

 - “It’s hot enough out here to actually fry an egg on the sidewalk.”
 The newscaster demonstrated, cracking – yep! – an egg onto the pavement before a million viewers.
-And that puppy cooked, sunny side up!
+And that puppy cooked, sunny side up as we watched!

 - “The check is literally in the mail,” when it is on its way.

-Your Takeaway: Obnoxious ‘fillers,’ in our speaking and writing, detract from our message.
-They also cost us money when a proofreader calculates our bill.
+Your Takeaway: Obnoxious fillers in our speaking and writing detract from our message.
+These extras also cost us money when an editor calculates our bill.

-Final Note: Pausing for a moment, as we start speaking, is easier than self-editing during a conversation.
-Let’s think: “Do I need this word?”
+Final Note: When we speak or write, consider fillers as they crop up.
+“Do I need this word?”
 If the answer is “No,” dump it.